 Outdoor Toy Storage Idea Five – DIY Toy Shelf Organizer

 This simple and straightforward storage idea involves metal shelving, paint, stencils, and six or eight large metal buckets.
-It’s best to set this organizer up in your garage because the buckets will collect any water if it rains, and this isn’t good for the outdoor toys and pool toys.
+It’s best to set this organizer up in your garage because the buckets will collect any water if it rains, and this isn’t good for the outdoor toys and certain sports equipment.
 When you get your wire rack, set it up according to the directions.
 Ideally, you’ll have it flat against the wall.

 This sturdy storage unit is wide enough to hold two buckets per shelf.
 It has rubber feet that prevent it from scratching the flooring, and they help to hold the unit in place.